wh1pch81n/ConstraintsHelper/README.md

 view_cb.addConstraints(.V, DHConstraintBuilder(greenView_cb, lengthRelativeToView: blueView_cb))
 ```

-The eqivalent using NSLayoutConstraint.constraintsWithVisualFormat(_ :options:metrics:views) would look like this:
+The equivalent using NSLayoutConstraint.constraintsWithVisualFormat(_ :options:metrics:views) would look like this:

 ```
 let viewArray = [